Estimated reading time: 8 minutes

 So how many indisputable facts can one wrest from this work of fiction?
 As I elaborate further below, the author has unquestionably taken this aspect of his writing seriously, and I believe someone uninitiated to this historical period would have mountains of interesting facts to gain from this novel.

 Ever since the Second World War, France has developed a rather unwarranted reputation as being a country which easily capitulates, and due to this its occupation flies outside the periphery of most people’s interests.
 As such, I am quite glad when I see books prepared to pay homage to this complicated time in history, depicting it for the difficult reality it presented for the people affected.
 As it turns out, it boiled down to a whole lot more than the French simply raising the white flag and gladly letting the Germans march through their cities.

-As you might imagine, the subject matter throughout the whole book remains rather somber with rays of hope shining here and there, but at the same time the author strays from the overt brutality which has come to dominate war novels in recent years.
-He doesn’t need to present us with detailed atrocities to make us understand how evil the Nazis were or the sort of danger our protagonists find themselves in.
-In other words, Gabriel knows how to remain classy, even when talking about what is objectively one of the greatest evils in human history.
+As you might imagine, the subject matter throughout The Parisians remains rather somber with rays of hope shining here and there, but at the same time the author strays from the overt brutality which has come to dominate war novels in recent years.
+In The Parisians Marius Gabriel doesn’t need to present us with detailed atrocities to make us understand how evil the Nazis were or the sort of danger our protagonists find themselves in.
+In other words, he knows how to remain classy, even when talking about what is objectively one of the greatest evils in human history.

 Sleeping with the Enemy

 For some countries during the Second World War, cooperating with the enemy was a crime punishable by death, no matter the circumstances or the results of the cooperation; these people were simply deemed as traitors.
 However, reality is often more complicated than our imagination allows us to believe, and there are those who simply had no other recourse, which is precisely the situation the American Olivia finds herself in.
 Out of the three women she is definitely the leader of the show, and much of the plot sees her graduating from a young artist into a very capable spy in her own right.